Distributed engineering, honestly.

 How Distributed Engineering Teams Actually Work (And Why Most Fail)

-The definitive guide to distributed engineering teams.
-How top teams manage handoffs, context transfer, and async governance across time zones — with real frameworks.
+How top distributed engineering teams manage handoffs, context transfer, and async governance across time zones — with the failure modes most teams hit and the frameworks that fix them.

 - Decision Continuity